MERWANE Khebal

 Citation

-Merwane khebal , Abdelhak ABDOU , tarik Bouchala , ,(2024-12-10), Nondestructive Evaluation of Material Properties through Particle Swarm Optimization,NATIONAL CONFERENCE ON COMPUTATIONAL ENGINEERING, ARTIFICIAL INTELLIGENCE AND SMART SYSTEMS NC2EAIS22024,Tamanrasset, Algeria
+Merwane khebal , ABDELHAK Abdou , tarik Bouchala , ,(2024-12-10), Nondestructive Evaluation of Material Properties through Particle Swarm Optimization,NATIONAL CONFERENCE ON COMPUTATIONAL ENGINEERING, ARTIFICIAL INTELLIGENCE AND SMART SYSTEMS NC2EAIS22024,Tamanrasset, Algeria

 - 2024-12-10